 If you're going to save food and avoid waste, you need the right tools to store it.
 Using glass or Tupperware with tight sealable lids eliminates the need for one-time-use plastic wrap.
 Large-mouth jars from pasta sauce can work great.
 And special containers with a vacuum seal keep food even fresher, longer.

 Get creative with what you already have in your pantry.
 Put everything that needs to be used in a creative pasta, soup or casserole, or search online by ingredients for a recipe.
 And dinner doesn't have to have a "main course" if all you have is little bits of a lot of things.
 Tapas parties are awesome!
 Tapas, where you serve a bunch of small random dishes, turn into amazingness and so much fun while using up your food.

 Anything that can't be consumed can be composted and used to nourish your garden and start the cycle over again.
 I use (and highly recommend) the Vitamix FoodCycler to turn all our food waste and scraps into nutrient-rich fertilizer.
 Compost bins are great for small yards or there are plenty of DIY instructions online for making your own.

 Leave a collapsible bucket or a watering can in your tub to fill when warming up the shower water instead of letting it go down the drain.
 When it's full, simply water your plants.
 You can also save non-soapy kitchen water for the garden when rinsing veggies or dishes; just use a pot and reward your thirsty plants.

-- Use Fewer Paper Towels
+- Use Fewer Paper Towels (or Eliminate Them Altogether)

 Buy a big pack of inexpensive kitchen/bar towels.
 They are excellent for drying hands at the sink, using as pot holders, sopping up spills and for wiping the counters.
 Just use them for the evening and throw them in the laundry.